2022 Sunday Night Football Odds

 The NFL season is hectic Sunday after hectic Sunday.
-After an action-packed day, the NFL always gives us a treat in the form of Sunday Night Football (SNF) to end on a high.
+After an action-packed day, the NFL always gives us a treat in the form of Sunday Night Football (SNF) to end the day on a high.

 SNF is only for teams destined for big things.
 With a flex policy in place, games can change according to the form of the teams.
 Broadcasters and the NFL ensure the spectacle is always there.

 Sunday Night Football Betting

 Because SNF is a single-broadcast game at the end of a jam-packed football day, bettors want to close on a high.
 They can find lots of options at online sportsbooks, including:

 - Moneylines: Pick the outright winner of the game.

 - Point spreads: Take a handicapped favorite, or a boosted underdog.
 Then hope your pick covers the spread.

 - Totals (over/under): Bet on whether the teams combine to go over or under a set number of points.